MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 02/1 - Data Types.md

 A **type conversion** occurs when a value is changed into a value of a different but compatible type.

 **Casting** involves using a function to change a variable's data type.
-In Python, you do this by wrapping the variable in parentheses and placing either `int`or `str` in front.
+In Python, you do this by wrapping the variable in parentheses and placing the name of the new data type in front.

 ```python
 num = int("6") # this changes the string "6" into the integer 6